Omicrxn/Production-Ready-API-Template/README.md

      token: "Bearer " + token,
    };
 ```
+#### Encryption Helper
+Any authentication system needs to encrypt passwords or any other type of data.
+This module provides some helper functions to encrypt and compare encrypted strings with the actual scripts.
+These helper functions use the module [*argon2*](https://www.npmjs.com/package/argon2)
 ## Usage

 Clone or download the repo, run an `npm install` and then `npm run build` to generate the build folder.
 To run the API you can use `npm run start|pm2|dev` depending on your intention.
 To run tests you need to run `npm run test`.